Stone-Age-Sculptor/StoneAgeLib/README.md

 A turtle to draw a shape.
 Its usage is similar to the Python Turtle graphics.
 ![Demonstration Turtle](images/DemonstrationTurtle.png)

-Textures that are created in a random way.
+Textures that are created in a random way (except the checkered steel plate).
 ![Demontration Texture](images/DemonstrationTexture.png)

 A chamfered extrusion.